timostamm/protobuf-ts/MANUAL.md

   Do not generate a @ts-nocheck annotation at the top of each file.
 Since this is the default behaviour, this option has no effect.

+- "eslint_disable"
+  Generate a eslint-disable comment at the top of each file.
+This will become the default behaviour in the next major release.

+- "no_eslint_disable"
+  Do not generate a eslint-disable comment at the top of each file.
+Since this is the default behaviour, this option has no effect.

 - "add_pb_suffix"
   Adds the suffix `_pb` to the names of all generated files.
 This will become the default behaviour in the next major release.